 While you may have already grown big and strong as your mom promised you would if you ate your veggies, you still need to pay attention to your diet clean as an adult.
 You may be done growing in stature, but your body and your bones, in particular, are still aging.
 With age comes an increased risk of osteoporosis and/or brittle bone disease.
 Keeping your bone health in check means a longer, pain-free life.
-Fortunately, your diet can play a big role in your bone health.
+Fortunately, your diet can play a big role in your Aaptiv workouts and bone health.

 Registered dietitian and nutritionist Kaleigh McMordie, M.C.N., R.D.N., says that calcium, which you can and should source from your diet, is one of the biggest building blocks of bone tissue.
 “If we don’t get enough, our bodies will pull the calcium needed to perform crucial functions from our bones.
 We also need to consume other nutrients that are required for building and maintaining bone structure,” she continues.
 “A well-balanced diet with plenty of calcium, vitamin D, magnesium, and vitamin K will help with optimal bone health.”